NguyenGPhuc/Speech2GPT/README.txt

 *** Description ***
-Writer assistant tool that type out what user(s) said with voice recognition libary.
-If option enabled, it can read back back what was written to text using text to speech libary.
-This program will automatically checks for grammars and can also re-write passages to match user preference.
-Text will be recorded in a structured hierarchy of page, paragraph, and words.
-With OpenAI GPT-3 engine, user can also ask an AI to generate a story base on user-specific criterias.
-It's comprehensive enough to be use as a base for more complex story.
+Writer assistant tool that uses AI technology to help story tellers contextualize their ideas onto paper by simply jot down anything that come to mind.
+Uses OpenAI to generate random stories or mold current passge to certain theme or author style.
+This program also categories user passage for easy lookup and modification.

+(WIP) Implement passage to picture using image generation AI.

 *** Purpose ***
-Help story tellers contextualize their ideas onto paper by simply tell it.
-With the help of Artificial Intelligence, the same passages can be crafted into a theme or style.
 Coming as a visual medium and graphic novel maker, I realized that I was terrible at painting a detail world using only words.
 I have always used pictures and video to show characters and environment within my narative.
-So personal, the reason why I created this tool was to help me transition into a more adequate writer, with practice and exmaples.
+So personal, the reason why I made this tool was to help me transform my thoughts into story.

 *** Requirements ***